How To Get Direct Deposit Set Up For My Benefits [Step-By-Step Process]

 If you were born from the 11th to the 20th of the month then you can expect to receive your payment on the third Wednesday of each month.
 And finally, if you were born from the 21st to the 31st you can expect to get your payments on the fourth Wednesday of each month.

 Click this link to view the SSA’s 2023 payment schedule.
 You can also search Google or another search engine for the current year’s SSA payment schedule.

 What If I Did Not Set It Up Correctly

 Usually, if you do not put your information incorrectly the page will show an error.

 However, if you do submit the wrong account information and the website accepts the submission you will need to correct the error.
-You can do this by logging into your my Social Security account and changing your Direct Deposit information again.
+You can do this by logging into your Social Security account and changing your Direct Deposit information again.

-If you do not have a my Social Security account you can contact the SSA by phone to notify them of the issue and learn how to correct it.
+If you do not have a Social Security account you can contact the SSA by phone to notify them of the issue and learn how to correct it.
 You could also contact the Treasury’s Electronic Payment Solution Center at 1-800-333-1795.